Galactic Energy

-Galactic Energy (星河动力) is a Chinese private space launch enterprise flying the Ceres-1 and developing the Pallas-1 and 2 orbital rockets.
+Galactic Energy (星河动力) is a Chinese private space launch enterprise flying the Ceres-1 and developing the Pallas-1 and Ceres-2 orbital rockets.
 The company's long-term objective is to mine asteroids for rare metals and minerals.

 History

 Galactic Energy successfully conducted its first launch in November 2020 with a Ceres-1 rocket.
 Galactic Energy became the second private company in China to put a satellite in orbit successfully (after i-Space) and the fourth to attempt an orbital launch (after Landspace, OneSpace, and i-Space).

 On 6 December 2021, Galactic Energy launched its second Ceres-1 rocket, becoming the first Chinese private firm to reach orbit twice.
 In January 2022, the company raised $200 million for reusable launch vehicle development.